edgecollective/edge-blog/designing_within_bounds.md

 [Video lecture](https://www.youtube.com/watch?v=GFosQtEqzSE).

-The main strategy in this text is to attempt to render the concepts and metrics around energy production and consumption as accessible as possible, and it is briliantly executed.
+The main strategy in this text is to attempt to render the concepts and metrics around energy production and consumption as accessible as possible.
+Briliantly executed.

 ---

 ## A Planet to Win

+Fleshes out, in compelling language and with a convincing analysis, the key components of a possible Green New Deal.

 [A Planet to Win (Book)](https://www.versobooks.com/books/3107-a-planet-to-win).